pprachas/ABC_dataset/Graph/README.md

  * sparse: 700 segments
  * medium: 1000 segments
  * dense: 2300 segments

+Note that for subdataset 1, the images have to be resized from 5x40 to 100x800 before segmentation.
+This step is provided in the code and is not necessary for subdatasets 2 and subdatasets 3.

 Note that the graph features are not normalized.
 Normalizing the features help with training.